yu-lab-vt/ITEC/README.md

    The typical input of ITEC contains the follows:

 1. A 3D+t image sequence in TIFF format, with each frame stored as an independent .tif file.
 1. Cell tracking parameters related to your data.
-Please refer to the next section for the detailed meaning for parameters.
+Please refer to ***Getting started with ITEC*** for the detailed meaning for parameters.

-To input your dataset and set parameters, one way is to use the ITEC graphical interface, which is guided in the next section of the tutorial.
+To input your dataset and set parameters, one way is to use the ITEC graphical interface, which is guided in ***Set Path and Parameters***.
 Run `ITEC.mlapp` with MATLAB to start the interface.

 For remote users, you may also set those configurations in a CSV file directly.
 Templates of params.csv is available here(link!).
 After configuration, you can run the `demo.m` file with MATLAB to start the pipeline.
 Make sure your configuration file is named as params.csv under `.../ITEC-master/src/` directory.